andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 Since starting my career in tech, I've been fascinated by system design - specifically, what goes into creating scalable, maintainable, and efficient applications.
 I'm particularly interested in building apps that adhere to the [12-factor app](https://12factor.net) principles, as I believe they offer a solid framework for developing high-quality software.

 In late 2019, I already had some coding experience under my belt from my time at IBM, where I had deployed a few apps.
 However, I was eager to expand my knowledge and delve into the world of DNS, environments, Docker, caching and more.
-So I decided to create a web protfolio and incorporate these technlogies, I knew this might seem like overkill for portfolio, but I relished the challenge as an opportunity to learn.
+So I decided to create a web protfolio and incorporate these technologies, I knew this might seem like overkill for portfolio, but I relished the challenge as an opportunity to learn.

 I began the project by implementing a strategy to decouple the backend and frontend components into separate applications, with various services.
 The final design would result in a system diagram that looks something like this: